 5.1 Invalidity of the measured void peak

 Our results show several implications towards working out best practices in AF4 calibration.
 As it could be demonstrated, the measured “void peaks” are not suited to reproduce calibration results which are consistent with the elaborated AF4 theory.
 An obvious potential error might be a bad correction of the offset volume in our measurement setup.
 However, the error has been shown to occur abundantly in literature data as well.
-As a consequence, t0 would be a very unreliable source of information just because of this pitfall.
+As a consequence, tvoid would be a very unreliable source of information just because of this pitfall.
 Moreover, we even believe the observed small peak in AF4 should not be related to this magnitude at all.

 5.2 Alternate hypothesis for the occurrence of the “void peak”